bereanarchive/bereanarchive/articles/history/shroud-of-turin.md

 [^fanti-2015:k]: <small>See the last two columns in table 7 on page 11.</small>
 [^fanti-2015-2]: Fanti, Giulio.  "[Optical features of flax fibers coming from the Turin Shroud](https://www.shs-conferences.org/articles/shsconf/abs/2015/02/shsconf_atsi2014_00004/shsconf_atsi2014_00004.html)."
 SHS Web of Conferences.
 2015.<small>Mirror:  [ResearchGate.net](https://www.researchgate.net/publication/276400494_Optical_features_of_flax_fibers_coming_from_the_Turin_Shroud)</small>
 [^fanti-2015-2:a]: <small>"Raman and FT-IR analyses conﬁrm some chemical information relative to the TS [Turin Shroud] image-ﬁbers:  the image is not made by pigments but is caused by an oxidation, dehydration and conjugation of the polysaccharides PCW [Primary Cell Wall] about 200 nm thick."</small>
-[^fanti-2015-2:b]: <small>"The external structure of TS [Turin Shroud] image-ﬁbers is peculiar and worth of a detailed discussion.
-Image-ﬁbers, see Figs. 13, 14 and 15 (taken from STURP-1EB tape coming from the right ankle of the dorsal bodyimage), have a corrugated surface that is not typical of TS non-image ﬂax ﬁbers, but that is typical ofﬂax ﬁbers exposed to intense sources of radiation.
-In fact experimentally colored ﬁbers of ﬂax exposedto Corona Discharge, see Fig. 16 and to Excimer Lasers, see Fig. 17, show a similar feature.
+[^fanti-2015-2:b]: "The external structure of TS [Turin Shroud] image-ﬁbers is peculiar and worth of a detailed discussion.
+Image-ﬁbers, see Figs. 13, 14 and 15 (taken from STURP-1EB tape coming from the right ankle of the dorsal body image), have a corrugated surface that is not typical of TS non-image ﬂax ﬁbers, but that is typical of ﬂax ﬁbers exposed to intense sources of radiation.
+In fact experimentally colored ﬁbers of ﬂax exposed to Corona Discharge, see Fig. 16 and to Excimer Lasers, see Fig. 17, show a similar feature.
 The PCW  [Primary Cell Wall] corrugation can be explained as the result of a SCW [Secondary Cell Wall] shrinking caused by a chemical modiﬁcation that could be related to dehydration, oxidation and/or conjugation produced by intense radiations.
-This process of SCW shrinking can also be increased by aging and this hypothesis can alsohelp to explain the increasing of the number of dislocations per unit length with age of the ﬂax ﬁbers."</small>
+This process of SCW shrinking can also be increased by aging and this hypothesis can also help to explain the increasing of the number of dislocations per unit length with age of the ﬂax ﬁbers."
 [^fanti-2015-2:c]: See figures 14 and 15.
 [^fanti-2015-2:d]: See figure 17.
 [^fanti-2015-2:e]: See figure 16.